hugowschneider/fastgraphql/docs/pages/tutorial/data-types.md

 | `#!python str`           | `String!`        |
 | `#!python float`         | `Float!`         |

-It is very important to highlight that all types are translated to **non-null** GraphQL types.
-If you would like to have nullable types, you should add `#!python Optional[...]` in the declaration
+Note that all types are translated to
+**non-null** GraphQL types.
+If you would like to have nullable types, you should add `#!python Optional[...]` in the declaration, as showed:

 | Python Type   | GraphQL Scalar |
 | --------------|----------------|